pybites/pybites.github.io-source/content/pages/home.md

 However coding is just one part of the equation and often the "easier" bit to learn.

-In order to grow your career you need to be strategic as well, build up relevant portfolio assets, drop perfectionism and develop confidence in your abilities.
+In order to grow your career you need to also be strategic, build up relevant portfolio assets, drop perfectionism and develop confidence in your abilities.

 > I feel like I had a big win with confidence today.
 Today I reached out to the biggest python groups on Facebook to promote my message.
 Bob and Julian' s mentorship kicked my ass into gear and proved to me that my skills are ready to showcase to the world.
 Thanks Bob and Julian. - Ben M.

 ---

-Congratulations.
-You have come to the right place.
 We deeply care about helping other people succeed in their careers using Python and leadership skills.
+If you care about being the best Python developer you can be and want to boost your career, congratulations.
+You're in the right place.

 #### Don't miss out

-Start to write more Pythonic code now using our <i>Become a Better Python Developer</i> cheat sheet. <a href="https://pybit.us14.list-manage.com/subscribe?u=822043293f280259d4b8d2a3e&id=ac7e2eb9ef" target="_blank">Subscribe to our list</a> and we'll send it to you as well as some training how to market yourself better as a developer (<a href="https://pybit.es/pages/privacy-policy">Privacy Policy</a>)
+Start to write more Pythonic code now using our <i>Become a Better Python Developer</i> cheat sheet. <a href="https://pybit.us14.list-manage.com/subscribe?u=822043293f280259d4b8d2a3e&id=ac7e2eb9ef" target="_blank">Subscribe to our list</a> and we'll send it to you as well as some training on how to market yourself better as a developer (<a href="https://pybit.es/pages/privacy-policy">Privacy Policy</a>).

 ## Wait, who are these guys?